 - Ask your doctor about surgery to help your urinary tract hold fluid better.

 Prostate cancer might also block the flow of urine from your bladder.
-A catheter -- a tube inserted into your bladder that lets urine drain out -- can fix this problem.
+A catheter -- a tube that your doctor puts into your bladder to let urine drain out -- can fix this problem.
 So can a surgery called TURP, in which a doctor removes tissue from the prostate through the penis.